oneyanshi/the-compendium/readme.md

 ## Deployment

 So what about deployment?
 Great question!
 There shouldn't be a reason for me to reinvent the wheel in terms of providing a tutorial, but [this resource works pretty well](https://vix.digital/insights/deploying-wagtail-production/).
+Something to note is that any static elements will need to be hosted and/or served through different means, but the tutorial discusses options, ranging from Whitenoise to using Amazon S3.

+Additionally, if you would like to host it on Heroku, the directions on [Wagtail's site](https://wagtail.io/blog/wagtail-heroku-2017/) will help.